icebreakeris/anpr-project/README.md

 4. If you wish to view the steps the program has taken to get the result, set `show_steps` to `true`, otherwise leave it as `false`.

+5. If you wish to save the resultant images, set `save_images` to `true`, otherwise leave it as `false`.

-5. Launch the program again and you should get the results.
+6. Launch the program again and you should get the results.

 # Dataset
 A dataset has been provided.
 Download `pdataset.zip` to view the images.